-Our O2 business is committed to providing an excellent end-to-end customer experience.
+Both our Virgin Media and our O2 businesses are committed to providing an excellent end-to-end customer experience.
 In Ofcom's "Comparing Service Quality" Report of 21 August 2020, O2 was joint first for customer service satisfaction.
 In the latest Ofcom "Comparing Customer Service" Report of 7 May 2021, O2 was the second highest ranked MNO overall, with giffgaff having the highest satisfaction with service overall of the assessed MNOs and MVNOs.
 O2 was one of the top two MNOs receiving the fewest Ofcom complaints (along with EE), as ranked by Ofcom in both of the aforementioned reports.
-Our O2 business has significant outsourcing partnerships in connection with its customer service offering.
+Virgin Media has seen an improvement in the metric it uses to measure customer experience in 2021 compared to the prior year as well as a reduction in complaints over the same period.
+Both our Virgin Media and our O2 businesses have significant outsourcing partnerships in connection with their customer service offering.

 In order to effectively manage customer credit risks, both our Virgin Media and our O2 businesses have a series of business acceptance procedures including identity verification, credit and fraud checks and affordability assessments.
 Both our business also have collections policies in place to ensure that customers who are struggling to make payments are treated fairly.
 O2's arrears management process follows the general principles of treating customers as individuals, contacting customers at the earliest opportunity, focusing on achieving the best outcome for the customer and being aware of customer vulnerabilities.
 Virgin Media has embedded a culture of 'doing the right thing' by the customer and has effective systems and controls in place to ensure the customer is being treated fairly whilst in financial difficulty, and throughout the arrears management process.
+During 2021 VMED O2 has implemented processes to support the U.K. Government's Debt Respite scheme, otherwise known as "Breathing Space", across our operations.